 - Remarks There is a reclassification of bookstore branches to be properly suited.
 Therefore, the number of branches may be different from other published documents by the Company.
 Branch includes the small size of bookshop of 20-50 square meters.
 Kiosk means mainly the newstand sales type.
-Points of sales means the sales type that the Company takes charge in managing the products in book corners (including newspapers and magazines) in supercenters of department stores. - At the end of 2015 there are 410 existing branches in operation.
-There are 137 branches in Bangkok and its vicinity and 273 branches in other provinces.
-This figue has included the small scale of 11 branches. - At the end of 2015 there are 403 existing branches in operation, using the brand of, SE-ED book center, 3 branches in university book centers. - At the end of 2015, there are 2 SE-ED Book Center network stores (SE-ED is responsible for all books supplied to the network stores) and there are 2 SE-ED network stores (SE-ED provides special assistance and allows the stores to choose either the name of SE-ED Book Center or SE-ED network but the shop owners can order books by themselves), and 6 kiosks.
+Points of sales means the sales type that the Company takes charge in managing the products in book corners (including newspapers and magazines) in supercenters of department stores. - At the end of 2016 there are 414 existing branches in operation.
+There are 133 branches in Bangkok and its vicinity and 281 branches in other provinces.
+This figue has included the small scale of 11 branches. - At the end of 2016 there are 408 existing branches in operation, using the brand of, SE-ED book center, 3 branches in university book centers. - At the end of 2016, there are 2 SE-ED Book Center network stores (SE-ED is responsible for all books supplied to the network stores) and there is 1 SE-ED network store (SE-ED provides special assistance and allows the stores to choose either the name of SE-ED Book Center or SE-ED network but the shop owners can order books by themselves), and 2 kiosks